trg/nwiki/README.md

 nwiki
 =====

 A wiki written in node.
-Supports auto-linking + saves previous versions.

 To Run